 Louise Elias - Assistant Head

-I have been teaching since 2005, and joined Cheney School in 2011 as the Head of Science.
+I have been teaching Chemistry since 2005 and joined Cheney School in 2011 as the Head of Science.
 I have really enjoyed working in such a vibrant and dynamic school for the past seven years, and I’m excited to join the Senior Leadership Team as the Assistant Headteacher responsible for Special Educational Needs and Disabilities (SEND), Pupil Premium and our enhanced provision in Cheney Plus and School Within a School.
-I believe in building a community school that meets the needs of its diverse student body, which strives for the very best outcomes for every student and is enjoyable to attend every day for students and staff alike.
+I believe in building a community school that meets the needs of its diverse student body, which strives for the very best outcomes for every student, and is enjoyable to attend every day for students and staff alike.